 If you are unsure about the amount of UCAS points your qualifications may attract you can use our UCAS Tariff Chart|.

 We welcome applications from mature students with non-standard qualifications and recognise all other equivalent and international qualifications.

 If English is not your first language an IELTS score of 6.0 or equivalent when you start the course is essential.
 English Language tuition|, delivered by our British Council accredited Centre for English Language Learning, is available both before and throughout the course if you need it.

-You can choose from a wide range of specialist topics in professional graphic design (advertising, interactive media, editorial typography, packaging, photography, sustainable design, creative book making, and TV graphics) and develop personal critical skills through a series of critiques and presentations of work to tutors, peers and industry experts.
+You can choose from a wide range of specialist topics in professional graphic design; such as: advertising, interactive media, editorial typography, packaging, photography, sustainable design, creative book making, and TV graphics.

 Assessment is continuous, with feedback provided as your work develops.
 You will typically have 15 timetabled taught hours and undertake approximately 25 hours of independent study each week.